Coder4916/Think-In-Space/README.md

 ### **Frameworks, Libraries and Programs Used**

-1. [Bootstrap 5.3](https://getbootstrap.com/) was used to assist with the responsiveness and styling of the website.
+1. [Bootstrap 5.3](https://getbootstrap.com/) was used to assist with the responsiveness and styling of the website, as well as adding components.

 2. [Google Fonts](https://fonts.google.com/) was used to import the “Roboto” and “Lexend” fonts into the html file, and were used on all parts of the site.